Tech-Work-events/techwork-2026/terraform/README.md

 # Firebase Infrastructure as Code

-This Terraform configuration automates the deployment of Firebase infrastructure for the Cloud Nord website, designed to work with existing Firebase projects while automating all service configuration.
+This Terraform configuration automates the deployment of Firebase infrastructure for the Techwork website, designed to work with existing Firebase projects while automating all service configuration.

 ## Overview